kaye360/bookstack-v2/readme.md

 - library pagination
 - live search library with debouncing
 - use proper response codes on api fails
-- user auth on protected api routes
+- user auth on protected api routes. send user id and uuid front frontend on